Mazu Iridium-Based Communication

 SkyMate’s Weblog Service: Share your adventure with SkyMate's web blog service at http://weblog.skymate.com/sm/main.do.
 Their blog is an online publication page where you can post articles for others to read.
 Use the personalized weblog as an online journal of your voyage.
-Send back stories, and your family and friends can read your postings on land and comment on them.
-Their comments will be sent back to the vessel for you to see.
+Send back stories to your family and friends; their comments can be sent back to your vessel in the middle of nowhere.

 Sport fishing charts and chat: See satellite-produced sea surface temperature and easily find thermoclines.
 Overlay chlorophyll charts onscreen.
 Join and manage group chats with your friends on other fishing boats.